 The securid.ini file lets administrators replace the default prompt strings used in RSA SecurID authentication with customized strings.
 Customized prompt strings are useful in situations where the default prompt strings are too long to display correctly.
-The install or home folder for RSA Authentication Manager 8.1 is /opt/rsa/am and the securid.ini file for RADIUS resides in the /opt/rsa/am/radius folder.
-Chapter 3 in the RSA Authentication Manager 8.1 RADIUS Reference Guide provides detailed information about the securid.ini file.
+The install or home directory for RSA Authentication Manager 8.1 is /opt/rsa/am and the securid.ini file for RADIUS resides in the /opt/rsa/am/radius directory.
+Chapter 3 of the RSA Authentication Manager 8.1 SP1 RADIUS Reference Guide provides detailed information about the securid.ini file.

-NOTE: Please ensure you make a copy of the securid.ini file before making any amendments as troubleshooting requires reverting back to the default securid.ini file.
+Please ensure you make a copy of the securid.ini file before making any changes, as troubleshooting requires reverting back to the default securid.ini file.

 Where there is more than one Authentication Manager instance in the deployment, then the update will be required on all Authentication Manager instances, as the change does not get replicated from one Authentication Manager instance to another.

 Modifying the securid.ini file is done with operating system access.
 To obtain operating system access,